silvio-dacol/pcap-to-json/README.md

 # pcap-to-json

-A tool to convert pcap and pcapng files to JSON.
+A tool to convert pcap and pcapng files to JSON format.

 ## Installation Requirements